-The rollover rules also apply to payments to surviving spouses or former spouses who are "alternate payees."
-You are an alternate payee if your interest in the plan results from a Qualified Domestic Relations Order (QDRO).
-Surviving spouses, including spouses who are alternate payees, are eligible to roll over their distributions to an IRA, other qualified plan, 457, 403(a) or 403(b) plan.
-Non-spouse beneficiaries are only eligible to roll over their payments to an "inherited" IRA that has special distribution rules.
+The rollover rules apply to payments to a surviving spouse or former spouse who is an "alternate payee" as a result of a Qualified Domestic Relations Order.
+Surviving spouses and spouses who are alternate payees, are eligible to roll over their distributions to an IRA, other qualified plan, 457, 403(a) or 403(b) plan.
+Non-spouse beneficiaries are only eligible to roll over their payments to an eligible "inherited" IRA.
 The elective withholding rules apply to distributions to other beneficiaries.
 An Estate cannot rollover the balance but may request 0% tax withholding on a direct payment to the Estate of a deceased participant.